Shubham-Kanade/Personal-Portfolio-Website/README.md

 # Personal-Portfolio-Website
-A Django based Personal Portfolio Website
+A Django based Personal Portfolio Website<br />
 1.Download Zip and Extract<br />
 2.Goto the base directory of the project<br />
 3.Create a virtual environment and activate it.<br />